felixlopz/hubrise-test-task/content/apps/orderline/en/overview.md

 gallery:
 path_override: /
 app_info:
-  category: Online ordering
+  category: Other apps
   availability: Worldwide
-  website: livepepper.com
-  price_range: £69-£109 / month
+  price_range: Free
-  contact: contact@livepepper.com
 ---

 OrderLine is used to manage and print orders that may originate from systems integrated with HubRise such as: